ZPESystems/Ansible/examples/playbooks/system-roles/IMI/README.md

 |                    | wireguard_udp_port                | Super and Local Coordinator | The UDP port used for the VPN                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                   | 51820                                                                                                                                                                                                                    |

 ### Setting up Environment Inventory
-Add the variables for the remaining hosts to the `host_vars` directory.
+Add the variables for the remaining hosts to the `/etc/ansible/inventories/host_vars` directory.

 > [!WARNING] YAML files only accept space characters, are very specific with the indentations, and do not allow tabulators.
 Should the command fail to display the host's inventory, double-check the hostname and the `hosts.yaml` file for formatting errors.
 >